purcellconsult/Python-Core-Basics/README.md

 ### Strings and Common Operations in Python

-If you’re new to programming and never heard of strings then just think of it as a bunch of text.
+If you're new to programming and never heard of strings then just think of it as a bunch of text.
 There are three ways in which you can represent text in Python.
 You can use single quote strings, double quotes, or triple quotes.
 For example, the following are all valid ways in which you can create strings in Python.

 ```python
 >>> a = "Hello World"